Ezus-Software/ezusAPIDocumentation/source/index.html.md

 # Introduction

 Welcome to the Ezus API.
 The Ezus API is organized around <a href='https://en.wikipedia.org/wiki/Representational_state_transfer' target="_blank">REST</a>.
-It supplies a collection of HTTP methods that underpin Ezus main functionalities : project, client, catalog (product/supplier/package) management.
+It supplies a collection of HTTP methods that underpin Ezus main functionalities: project, client, catalog (product/supplier/package) management.

 If you need an overview of some common use cases that you can setup with our API you can look at our help center section <a href='https://help.ezus.io/en/collections/3016686-integrations' target="_blank">Integrations</a>

 If you want to dive into the list of available methods, you've come to the right place.
 This documentation provides a technical description (reference) for each method in the left-hand section, as well as code examples in the right-hand section.

 <aside class="success">
-You can find here a <a href="https://drive.google.com/file/d/1LENvfWI4ZeiPD24mgG6aZb_iMfuVLC8c/view?usp=sharing" target="_blank"> Postman Collection</a> of our endpoints containing moke data to directly test it
+You can find here a <a href="#" target="_blank"> Postman Collection</a> of our endpoints containing moke data to directly test it
 </aside>

 # Authentication